jgerstmayr/EXUDYN/docs/RST/structures/SimulationSettings.rst

   | If true, the solver assumes the bodies to be independent and computes the inverse of the mass matrix for all bodies independently; this may lead to WRONG RESULTS, if bodies share nodes, e.g., two MassPoint objects put on the same node or a beam with a mass point attached at a shared node; however, it may speed up explicit time integration for large systems significantly (multi-threaded)
 * | **dynamicSolverType** [type = DynamicSolverType, default = DynamicSolverType::DOPRI5]:
   | \ ``simulationSettings.timeIntegration.explicitIntegration.dynamicSolverType``\
-  | \tabnewline selection of explicit solver type (DOPRI5, ExplicitEuler, ExplicitMidpoint, RK44, RK67, ...), for detailed description see DynamicSolverType, Section :ref:`sec-dynamicsolvertype`\ , but only referring to explicit solvers.
+  | selection of explicit solver type (DOPRI5, ExplicitEuler, ExplicitMidpoint, RK44, RK67, ...), for detailed description see DynamicSolverType, Section :ref:`sec-dynamicsolvertype`\ , but only referring to explicit solvers.
 * | **eliminateConstraints** [type = bool, default = True]:
   | \ ``simulationSettings.timeIntegration.explicitIntegration.eliminateConstraints``\
   | True: make explicit solver work for simple CoordinateConstraints, which are eliminated for ground constraints (e.g. fixed nodes in finite element models).
 False: incompatible constraints are ignored (BE CAREFUL)!